olcf/support-software-interview-exercise-01/README.md

 ### Overview

-The simplified exercise below is representative of the kind applications we build within the OLCF/NCCS Support Software Team.
+The simplified exercise below is representative of the kind applications we build within the OLCF Support Software Team.
 When you are finished with the coding exercise, please send your submission directly to us via email as a `.tar.gz` or `.zip` file.
-The exercise should take approximately (2) hours to complete.
+For programmers experienced in web application design, the exercise should take approximately (2) hours to complete.
+For programmers with no recent experience with web application design, the exercise could take approximately (10) hours, if you account for time spent "getting up to speed".

 ### Deliverable